arrismo/de-notes/index.md

 ### Projects
 - [Idea List](https://www.ishan.coffee/notes/Idea-List)
-- [JOB SCAM DETECTOR] website where people can paste email content or email addresses and LLM cna determine if its a scam or not
+- [JOB SCAM DETECTOR] website where people can paste email content or email addresses and LLM can determine if its a scam or not\
+-
 ### ML Code Challenges
 - [Deep-ML](https://www.deep-ml.com/)